SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ## Crafting a simple embedded DSL with Pharo
 @cha:dsl

-In this chapter you will develop a simple domain specific language (DSL) for rolling dice.
+In this chapter, you will develop a simple domain-specific language (DSL) for rolling dice.
 Players of games such as Dungeons & Dragons are familiar with such DSL.
-An example of such DSL is the following expression: `2 D20 + 1 D6` which means that we should roll two 20-faces dice and one 6-faces die.
+An example of such DSL is the following expression: `2 D20 + 1 D6` which means that we should roll two 20-faces dice and one 6-face die.
 It is called an embedded DSL because the DSL uses the syntax of the language used to implement it.
 Here we use the Pharo syntax to implement the Dungeons & Dragons rolling die language.

-This little exercise shows how we can (1) simply reuse traditional operator such as `+`, (2) develop an embedded domain specific language and (3) use class extensions (the fact that we can define a method in another package than the one of the class of the method).
+This little exercise shows how we can (1) simply reuse traditional operators such as `+`, (2) develop an embedded domain-specific language and (3) use class extensions (the fact that we can define a method in another package than the one of the class of the method).

 ### Getting started